microsoft/WhatTheHack/051-MicrosoftPurview/Student/Challenge0.md

 ## Description
 - Fabrikam has multi region presence (In US and Europe) and would like to have their governance tool to be able to scan all the data sources from all the regions.
 - They would like to have organize their assets and data sources by their region and then by their business's flow (Finance, Marketing and Sales).
-- Finance assets should only be accessbile for read by selected users that belong to Finance group.
+- Finance assets should only be accessible for read by selected users that belong to Finance group.
 - The AllUsers group should only have permissions to read all the assets except Finance.
 - Setup permissions by adding the relevant groups (Finance and AllUsers)